hoangsonww/Learning-Management-System-Fullstack/README.md

 - Use [Swagger Validator](https://validator.swagger.io/):
   - Upload `openapi.yaml` or paste its content to check for errors.

 This guide enables you to view, test, and utilize the API.
+You can also generate client libraries, server stubs, and run a mock server using the OpenAPI specification.

 ## Jenkins CI/CD